- Sweating (Hyperhidrosis) Slideshow Pictures

-Through a systematic evaluation of causes and triggers of excessive sweating, followed by a judicious, stepwise approach to treatment, many people with this annoying disorder can achieve good results and improved quality of life.
+Through a systematic evaluation of causes and triggers of excessive sweating, followed by a judicious, stepwise approach to treatment, many people with this annoying disorder can achieve improved quality of life.
+The decision on initial treatment depends upon the severity of the condition and the anatomical areas that are affected.

 The approach to treating hyperhidrosis generally proceeds as follows: